xy2z/PineDocs/readme.md

 **THIS PROJECT IS STILL UNDER DEVELOPMENT.**

-## About
-xyDocs is a lightweight tool for viewing your wiki/notes/documentation.
-Simple yet powerfull.
+xyDocs is a lightweight tool for viewing files in a browser.
+Great for documentation, wiki, notes, etc.
-Renders markdown, html, code with highlighting, images, GIF's, audio files and videos.
+Renders Markdown, HTML, syntax highlighting code, images, GIFs, audio and videos.

-**Security in case of links are "../**

 ## Screenshots